 Ownership Structure

 EPE was formed for the purpose of owning and operating the Cuiabá Power Plant.
-In 1998, Enron and certain of its affiliates sold and assigned a 21.9% equity interest in EPE to Shell Generating Limited (this interest was subsequently assigned to Shell Cuiabá Holdings Limited (“SCHL”)), and Enron Bolivia C.V. (“EBCV”) and certain of its affiliates sold and assigned a 12.5% equity interest in EPE to Transredes.
+In 1998, Enron Electric Power Brazil C.V., a 100% owned ESA affiliate, and certain of its affiliates sold and assigned a 21.9% equity interest in EPE to Shell Generating Limited (this interest was subsequently assigned to Shell Cuiabá Holdings Limited (“SCHL”)), and Enron Bolivia C.V. (“EBCV”) and certain of its affiliates sold and assigned a 12.5% equity interest in EPE to Transredes.
 In October 1999, a 13% equity interest in EPE was sold by Enron do Brazil Holdings Ltd. (“EDBH”) to LJM BrazilCo. (“LJM”).

-EPE Holdings, Ltd., (“EPE Holdings”) was formed in late 1999 in connection with the financing to be provided to the Cuiabá Project by OPIC and KfW.
+EPE Holdings, Ltd., (“EPE Holdings”) was formed in late 1999 in connection with the financing to be provided to the Cuiabá Project by certain multilateral lenders.
 At such time, the current shareholders of EPE transferred all of their direct equity interests in EPE to EPE Holdings and were issued proportionate equity interests in EPE Holdings.

 EPE Holdings currently owns 100% of the quotas in EPE (less the nominal interest referred to below), 99% directly, and 1% indirectly though its wholly-owned and controlled subsidiary, EPE Investments, Ltd. (“EPE Investments”).
-In connection with the financing provided by OPIC and KfW, a nominal interest (2 of 1,700,502,495 quotas) has been transferred to Interjuris s/c Ltda. to be held pursuant to an escrow agreement for the term of the financing.
-EDBH, SCHL, Transredes and LJM are the current shareholders of EPE Holdings, with EDBH holding a 52.6% interest, SCHL holding a 21.9% interest, Transredes holding a 12.5% interest, and LJM holding a 13% interest.
+In connection with the financing provided by the multilateral agencies, a nominal interest (2 of 1,700,502,495 quotas) has been transferred to Interjuris s/c Ltda. to be held pursuant to an escrow agreement for the term of the financing.
+EDBH, SCHL, Transredes and LJM are the current shareholders of EPE Holdings, with EDBH holding a 52.53% interest, SCHL holding a 21.9% interest, Transredes holding a 12.5% interest, and LJM holding a 13% interest.

-In connection with the OPIC/KfW financing, all of the quotas in EPE have been, and all of the shares of EPE Holdings and EPE Investments will be, pledged by the respective quotaholders or members to the collateral agents to be held as security on behalf of the lenders for the term of the financing.
+In connection with the multilateral financing, all of the quotas in EPE have been, and all of the shares of EPE Holdings and EPE Investments will be, pledged by the respective quotaholders or members to the collateral agents to be held as security on behalf of the lenders for the term of the financing.

 Management